lapatisseriex/La_Patisserie/README.md

 # La Patisserie X - Authentication System

-This repository contains both the frontend and backend code for the La Patisserie X authentication system using Firebase Phone Authentication, Firebase Admin SDK, and MongoDB with role-based access okay
+This repository contains both the frontend and backend code for the La Patisserie X authentication system using Firebase Google Sign-In, Email/Password Authentication, Firebase Admin SDK, and MongoDB with role-based access.

 ## Project Structure